31641 Cevasco

-31641 Cevasco (provisional designation ') is a stony Nysian asteroid from the inner regions of the asteroid belt, approximately 3.3 kilometers in diameter.
+31641 Cevasco (provisional designation ') is a stony asteroid from the inner regions of the asteroid belt, approximately 3.3 kilometers in diameter.
 It was discovered on 6 April 1999, by the Lincoln Near-Earth Asteroid Research project at Lincoln Laboratory's Experimental Test Site in Socorro, New Mexico, United States.
 The asteroid was named for Hannah Cevasco, a 2015 Broadcom MASTERS awardee.

 Orbit and classification

 Cevasco orbits the Sun in the inner main-belt at a distance of 2.1–2.8 AU once every 3 years and 10 months (1,390 days).
 Its orbit has an eccentricity of 0.13 and an inclination of 1° with respect to the ecliptic.

 The asteroid's observation arc begins 6 years prior to its official discovery observation, with its first identification as at ESO's La Silla Observatory in 1993.

 Physical characteristics

 Lightcurves

 Three rotational lightcurves of Cevasco were obtained from photometric observations at the Palomar Transient Factory between 2010 and 2014.
 Lightcurve analysis gave a rotation period of 2.6556, 2.8167 and 2.820 hours with a brightness variation of 0.71, 0.48 and 0.54 magnitude, respectively (U=2/2/2).